FOREX-Aussie, kiwi jet higher, U.S. dollar steadies

 The impact of the first day of Yellen's Congressional testimony, which markets took as a signal the U.S. central bank may go softer with monetary policy tightening than it has previously insisted, was fading on the U.S. dollar in morning trade in Europe.

-A pair of reports on the European Central Bank's expected wind-down of quantitative easing buffetted the single currency in midday trade in Europe.

-But the dominant factor was further gains for share prices across Europe and Asia, driving bids for the currencies most closely-connected to appetite for risk on financial markets and pushing the kiwi to a five-month high.
+But share prices were broadly higher across Europe and Asia, driving more gains for commodity-linked currencies like the Aussie and kiwi seen as most closely connected to appetite for risk on financial markets and rising asset prices.

 "The focus is shifting to these more risky trades," said John Hardy, head of FX Strategy at Saxo Bank in London.